vibeus/vibe-website/content/blog/how-to-conduct-a-SWOT-analysis-for-your-business/index.md

 A full-scale S.W.O.T. analysis isn’t necessary for every single decision you make, but it’s worth going through a quick rundown of the basic principles on a regular basis.

-## Who Should Complete the S.W.O.T.
-Analysis?
+## Who should complete the S.W.O.T. analysis?

 While each section’s list will ideally be data-driven, it’s still helpful to have different points of view contributing to the project.
 Your sales team could develop a totally different list of the company’s strengths than the IT department, and the marketing team might think of more opportunities than customer service does.
 So, depending on the size of the company, as many people as possible should participate in the analysis.